Hugh1996/naval-conquest/README.md

  ## Features

- - ### Select difficulty
+- ### Difficulty Selection

+  - Players can choose the game's difficulty.
-   - By default, the grid dimensions stand at 5x5, housing a total of 4 battleships.
-Flexibility is embedded, allowing players to adjust both the grid size and the number of battleships according to their preference.
-Depending on each selection, the level of difficulty and length of the game can be varied.
+  - The default board dimensions are set at 5x5, accomodating 4 battleships.
+  - Flexibility is integrated, enabling players to customize the grid size and the number of battleships.
+  - Each selection influences the game's difficulty and duration.

-  - ### Randomly generates grid
+- ### Random Board Generation

+  - The game employs a randomly generated board.
-    - In the game of Battleships, ships are randomly placed on grids for both the player and the computer.
-These grids are displayed to the player's before they input a set of coordinates to target.
+  - Ships are placed randomly on the board for both the player and the computer.
+  - Players are presented with these boards before selecting their target coordinates.

-    - The computer's battleship positions remain concealed from the player.
+  - The computer's battleship positions are kept concealed from the player.

  ![Stage 1 of Game](./images/first.jpg)

+- Gameplay

+  - The player competes against the computer.
+  - The game accepts input from the player and keeps track of the score.

+- Player Input

+  - The player can input their desired coordinates by specifying the numbered row and column, both starting from 0.
+  - Both the player's and computer's selected coordinates are displayed.
+  - A message indicates whether the player or the computer has hit or missed a target.

+- Scoring

+  - Scores are updated and displayed after each round.
+  -  The score incrments by 1 when a target is successfully hit.

  ![Stage 2 of Game](./images/two.jpg)